LDAWG-a11y/a11yWebApp/src/guides/the-guide-that-has-been-retrieved.md

 ## Demo file

-* An example file, [Word-un-accessible.docx](https://www.makethingsaccessible.com/public/docs/creating-accessible-pdfs-from-microsoft-word.docx) **(DOCX 126KB)**, has been created which has issues that need to be corrected
+An example file, [Word-un-accessible.docx](https://www.makethingsaccessible.com/public/docs/creating-accessible-pdfs-from-microsoft-word.docx) **(DOCX 126KB)**, has been created which has issues that need to be corrected.

 ## Making documents correctly